tadatitam/info-flow-experiments/AdFisher/README.md

 import nltk
 nltk.download()
 ```
+(When the window opens up, click "Corpra" and scroll down to "stopwards".
+Click on "stopwards" to make sure it is highlighted.
+Once "stopwards" is highlighted, click "Download".)
 *pip sometimes cannot install numpy, scipy, matplotlib on Ubuntu.
 In that case, run
 ```sudo apt-get install python-numpy python-scipy python-matplotlib```.
 NumPy and SciPy are Python packages for scientific computing. matplotlib enables plotting functions.